 Youngstown schools bus driver, aide intervene when dog attacks children

-Bus driver Ashley Triplett and Viola Sheeler, a bus aide, rushed to help two Stambaugh Charter Academy students who were being attacked by a dog.
+YOUNGSTOWN — Bus driver Ashley Triplett and Viola Sheeler, a bus aide, rushed to help two Stambaugh Charter Academy students who were being attacked by a dog.

 The students, a boy and girl who are sixth-graders, were at their bus stop at Francisco and Guadalupe shortly before 7 a.m.
 Wednesday.
 When Triplett and Sheeler, who drive a different bus route, drove by, they saw the dog charging the boy and girl.